Hellboy Animated: Comics

+Additionally, a minicomic titled Phantom Limbs (written by Jim Pascoe with art by Rick Lacy) was included with the DVD of Sword of Storms.
+Another minicomic, The Yearning (written by Jim Pascoe with art by Ben Stenbeck) was included with the DVD of Blood & Iron.

 Merchandise

 Gentle Giant Ltd, famed for its statues, has been given the license for the Hellboy Animated action figures.
 A first-look Hellboy figure shrink-wrapped to a copy of the Blood and Iron DVD was released as a Best Buy exclusive.